 South of Eden

-The Columbus, OH quartet—Ehab Omran [lead vocals, acoustic guitar], Justin Young [lead guitar, vocals], Tom McCullough [drums], and Nick Frantianne [bass]—channel timeless rock ‘n’ roll energy through a modern perspective.
-Performing alongside everyone from the Foo Fighters to System of a Down, the group reinvigorate rock on their forthcoming 2020 debut for LAVA/Republic Records.
+South of Eden (formerly Black Coffee) are: Ehab Omran [lead vocals, acoustic guitar], Justin Young [lead guitar, vocals], Tom McCullough [drums], and Nick Frantianne [bass].
+The Columbus, OH quartet have already performed alongside everyone from the Foo Fighters to System of a Down, and invite you to join them on their journey of looking at rock ‘n’ roll through a modern lens.

 “We want to open up the doors for rock in the modern era,” exclaims Ehab.
 “We want to sound the way we hear rock in our heads—vintage with a sprinkle of today.
 We try to give listeners the feeling of discovering the genre for the first time.
 We think now is the moment to be a rock band.”